How to Become an Electrician in Ohio

 Why Ohio for Electrician Careers

 Ohio is a manufacturing heartland with deep trade roots.
-Between automotive, aerospace, healthcare, Intel chip plant, the demand for qualified electricians here is through the roof — and it's only growing.
+Between automotive, aerospace, healthcare, Intel chip plant, the demand for qualified electricians here is well above the national average — and it's only growing.

 Switching Careers: Can You Afford the Transition in Ohio?